Chain rule: Derivatives of inverse functions

 This formula is true whenever g is differentiable and its inverse f is also differentiable.
 This formula can fail when one of these conditions is not true.
 For example, consider g(x) = x^{3}.
 Its inverse is f(y) = y^{1/3}, which is not differentiable at zero.
 If we attempt to use the above formula to compute the derivative of f at zero, then we must evaluate 1/g′(f(0)).
 Since f(0) = 0 and g′(0) = 0, we must evaluate 1/0, which is undefined.
 Therefore, the formula fails in this case.
 This is not surprising because f is not differentiable at zero.

-Back propagation
+Backpropagation

-The chain rule forms the basis of the back propagation algorithm, which is used in gradient descent of neural networks in deep learning (artificial intelligence).
+The chain rule forms the basis of the backpropagation algorithm, which is used in gradient descent of neural networks in deep learning (artificial intelligence).

 Higher derivatives

 Faà di Bruno's formula generalizes the chain rule to higher derivatives.
 Assuming that y = f(u) and u = g(x), then the first few derivatives are: